Pentecostal Theological Seminary

-The Pentecostal Theological Seminary is a private Christian seminary in Cleveland, Tennessee.
+The Pentecostal Theological Seminary is a private Christian seminary in Cleveland, Tennessee, United States.
 While part of the educational ministry of the Church of God, the school accepts students of other denominations, particularly those interested in its emphasis on Wesleyan/Holiness theology and Pentecostal spirituality.
 It has trained ministers since 1975.

 The school offers the M.Div, M.T.S., and M.A, degrees with concentrations in Church Ministries, Discipleship and Christian Formation, Theological studies and Counseling.
 Some courses and degrees are offered online.
 It also offers the D.Min. degree for ministerial leaders seeking to expand their study.

 History

 Interest in a denomination seminary began in the 1960s and Charles W. Conn instituted a denominational Board of Education in 1968.
 This board appointed a committee (H.D.
 Williams, James M. Beaty, and R. Hollis Gause) to look at the possibility of such a seminary.
-During the early 1970s the denomination decided to pursue a graduation school for ministerial training and work began to launch such a school.
-The Seminary was granted a charter for graduate education by the state of Tennessee in 1975 as the Church of God Graduate School of Christian Ministries.
+During the early 1970s the denomination decided to pursue a graduate school for ministerial training and work began to launch such a school.
+The seminary was granted a charter for graduate education by the state of Tennessee in 1975 as the Church of God Graduate School of Christian Ministries.

-When it opened in the Fall of 1975, the school offered 2 degrees: the Master of Science in Religion and the Master of Arts in Religion.
+When it opened in the fall of 1975, the school offered two degrees: the Master of Science in Religion and the Master of Arts in Religion.
 The offices and classrooms were in a renovated apartment building in Cleveland, Tennessee.
 It had two full-time faculty members, with one of those serving as Dean and Director.
 Opening with an enrollment of eighteen students, the graduate school increased to twenty-eight students the second term.
 At the first commencement on July 27, 1976, three students received the Master of Arts in Religion and two students received the Master of Science degree in Religion under the one-year curriculum.
 Eight more students graduated on July 26, 1977.

 In 1979, the seminary Board of Directors authorized the purchase of property and the building of a new facility.
 Subsequently, property was acquired at the corner of 8th and Walker Streets near the Church of God Publishing House, North Cleveland Church of God and Lee University.
 On November 10, 1979, ground was broken for the erection of a facility to house the Seminary.
-In the Fall of 1980, the Seminary moved into a new building constructed to house offices, classrooms, and a chapel.
+In the fall of 1980, the Seminary moved into a new building constructed to house offices, classrooms, and a chapel.
 The Squires Library and Dixon Pentecostal Research Center would be shared by the seminary and Lee University.
 In the late 1980s, Hamilton Court was built as a dormitory for students.

 In 1995, the addition of the Curtsinger Ministry Center doubled the size of the academic space.
 Today several small buildings and houses are also owned by the seminary to serve as housing for various students, ministries and departments, including the Centre for Pentecostal Theology.